wballard/starphleet/_harp/public/index.md

 ###Security
 **No Fooling Important** -- your `<headquarters_url>` git repo needs to be reachable by each ship running the starphleet software.
-In practice this means your headquarters is published in a public `https` or passwordless `git` protocol repository, not via `git+ssh`.
-All about open.
-If you really need this to be private you have two good options:

-* have your own private phleet and git behind your firewall
-* `starphleet privatize <private_key_file>` equips the admiral --
-  explained below with a private key to use via SSH
+The simple thing to do is use a public git repository via `https`.
+If you really need a private repository, or security, you can specify a private key and access git via `git+ssh`.

+And, in the cases when you need it, you can host your phleet and headquarters entierly inside your own firewall.

 ## Ship
 Our cute name for a host computer or virtual machine, it goes with the phleet metaphor.
 There are many ships in a fleet to provide scale and geographic distribution.

-## Container
-An individual LXC container image running a service in a controlled virtual environment.

-## Service
+## Orders
-An individual program, run in a container, on a ship, autodeployed across a phleet.
+An individual program, run in a container, supported by a buildpack, on a ship, autodeployed across a phleet.
 Services provide your application functionality over HTTP, including the use of server sent events and websockets.

+# Phleets
+Check the main [readme](https://github.com/wballard/starphleet).
+In particular pay attention to the environment variables for public and private keys.

 # Headquarters
-A headquarters instructs a phleet what services to deploy and how to serve it.
-A headquarters must be versioned with git, and hosted in a location on the internet where each ship in the phleet can reach it.
+A headquarters instructs a phleet with orders to deploy and how to serve them.
+A headquarters is a git repository, and hosted in a location on the internet where each ship in the phleet can reach it.
 The easiest thing to do is host on [github](http://www.github.com) or [bitbucket](http://www.bitbucket.com).

 The simplest possible phleet has a directory structure like: